The Major

 Requirements

-Students must take a minimum of 13 courses, for a minimum of 60 units.
-These courses include:
+Students graduating in 2025 or after must take a minimum of 14 courses for a minimum of 62 units.* These courses include:

-• Three (3) courses in Literature, Culture, and the Arts, including AMSTUD 150/English 11B: American Literature and Culture to 1855, and at least one course in art, drama, film, music, or translation studies.
+• Three (3) courses in Literature, Culture, and the Arts, including at least one course on American literature before the Civil War (typically AMSTUD 150/English 11B), and at least one course in art, drama, film, music, or translation studies.

-• One course in Comparative Race and Ethnicity
+• One (1) course in Race and Ethnicity.

 See below for more details and for lists of suggested courses to fulfill core areas.

 (Note: Courses listed below are a guideline.
 Many other courses may fulfill these requirements as well, including some courses listed under other departments and programs.
 To confirm the appropriateness of a course not listed here, talk with your advisor.
 Check ExploreCourses for the most up-to-date list of course offerings; not all courses are offered every year.
-Please email An at antnguyn [at] stanford.edu ()class="hs-external-link" target="_blank"antnguyn [at] stanford.edu (a)target="_blank"ntnguyn [at] stanford.edu with any questions or concerns.)
+Please email An at antnguyn [at] stanford.edu (antnguyn[at]stanford[dot]edu) with any questions or concerns.)

 1. Gateway Seminar